grace-notes/website/contents/topics/philippi.md

 disheartened before the final struggle.
 The city of Philippi was itself a monument of the termination of that struggle.
-It had been founded by the father of Alexander, in a place called, from its numerous streams,
-\`The Place of Fountains,” to commemorate the addition of a new province to his kingdom, and to protect the frontier against the Thracian mountaineers.
+It had been founded by the father of Alexander, in a place called, from its numerous streams, "The Place of Fountains," to commemorate the addition of a new province to his kingdom, and to protect the frontier against the Thracian mountaineers.
 For similar reasons the city of Philip was gifted by Augustus with the privileges of a colonia.
-[<sup>1</sup>](#sdfootnote1sym) It thus became at once a border garrison of the province of Macedonia, and a perpetual memorial of his victory over Brutus.
+[^1] It thus became at once a border garrison of the province of Macedonia, and a perpetual memorial of his victory over Brutus.
 And now a Jewish Apostle came to the same place, to win a greater victory than that of Philippi, and to found a more durable empire than that of Augustus.
-It is a fact of deep significance, that the \`first city” at which St. Paul arrived, on his entrance into Europe, should be that \`colony,” which was more fit than any other in the empire to be considered the representative of Imperial Rome.
+It is a fact of deep significance, that the "first city" at which St. Paul arrived, on his entrance into Europe, should be that "colony," which was more fit than any other in the empire to be considered the representative of Imperial Rome.

 The characteristic of a colonia was, that it was a miniature resemblance